samanthamroz/ClickIt-/Assets/ClickIt!/README.md

 - **Zero Setup** - No scene configuration, no managers, no prefabs to drag in
 - **Component-Based** - Just attach components to GameObjects in the Inspector
 - **No Coding Required** - Use the familiar interface of Unity Events to connect functions to clicks
-- **Beginner-Friendly Documentation** - Example scenes, video walkthroughs, and comprehensive documentation
+- **Beginner-Friendly Documentation** - 2 full example scenes and comprehensive online documentation
 - **Game Jam Ready** - Start prototyping in minutes, not hours

 ---